hatena/Hatena-Bookmark-iOS-SDK/README.md

 pod 'HatenaBookmarkSDK'
 ```

-We will make a pull request to `CocoaPods/Specs` after public release.

 ## Without Cocoa Pods

 Copy `/SDK/` directory and add dependent modules [AFNetworking](https://github.com/AFNetworking/AFNetworking) and [SFHFKeychainUtils](https://github.com/ldandersen/scifihifi-iphone/) to your project .